keitht22/02-Space-Shooter/README.md

 # 02-Space-Shooter
+Project 2 for C212
+September 26, 2020

-2D space shooter game which I have titled 'Space Age' after an electronic music project I made while in high school.
-The goal is to kill 30 enemies before you die.
+2D space shooter, the goal is to kill 30 enemies without dying.

+## Implementation
+GODOT Game Engine

+## References
+All Assets were made by me, Tyler Keith

+## Future Development

+## Created by
+Tyler N Keith